Cheeger-Gromoll Splitting Theorem for groups: Splitting theorems

 \subsection{Proof of Splitting theorems}

 In this section, we prove Theorem \ref{thm:CheegerGromoll} and \ref{thm:FZ}.
 First, we restate our Theorem \ref{thm:CheegerGromoll},

 \begin{theorem} Let $\Gamma$ be a group generated by a finite, symmetric set $S$.
-If $\Gamma$ has an undistorted element $w$, and there is a finite index subgroup $N< \Gamma$, such that $\kappa(x)\ge 0$ for all but finite $x\in N$, then $\Gamma$ is virtually abelian. \end{theorem}
+If $\Gamma$ has an undistorted element $w$, and there is a finite index subgroup $N< \Gamma$, such that $\kappa(x)\ge 0$ for all but finitely many $x\in N$, then $\Gamma$ is virtually abelian. \end{theorem}

 \begin{proof} By Lemma \ref{lem:subgroup-to-normal}, we may assume $N$ is normal.
 Following the notation in Section \ref{sec:preliminary}, $N_0$ denotes the set of elements having finite conjugacy classes, and $X_N$ denote the set of elements having infinite conjugacy classes.
 We first show that $N_0$ is finitely generated.
 If $X_N=\varnothing$, then $N_0=N$, which has finite index in $\Gamma$, thus is finitely generated.
 Suppose $X_N\neq\varnothing$, then there exists $x\in N$ such that $[x]$ is infinite.
 Since $N$ has finite index in $\Gamma$, some power of $w$ is contained in $N$.
 We note that if $w$ is undistorted, then so are its powers.
 Thus, by abusing notation, we may assume $w\in N$.
 Since $w$ is undistorted, it has infinite order and $w\in N_0$ by $(3)$ of Proposition \ref{prop:finite}.
 By $(4)$ of Proposition \ref{prop:finite}, $Z_N(w)\subset N_0\subset N$.
 Because the conjugacy class of $w$ in $\Gamma$ is finite, the conjugacy class of $w$ in $N$ is also finite.
 Hence, $Z_N(w)$ has finite index in $N$.
 This implies $N_0$ has finite index in $N$.
 Thus we conclude that $N_0$ has finite index in $N$, hence also in $\Gamma$.
 In particular, $N_0$ is finitely generated.